ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

 Once the project is open, side-load the application on your device using the Run feature of either Android Studio or Xcode.
 The app should start up on the home page.

-**Note**: You may be asked to allow the application to receive notifications if this is the first time starting it up (this is the Push Notification API registering with Apple / Google).
-Make sure you choose to **Allow notifications**, or the next step won't work!
+*Note: On iOS, you will see a popup asking you to allow notifications for your app - make sure you choose to **Allow notifications**!*

+If your app successfully registers and you followed the code above, you should see an alert with a success message!

 Now we'll test to see if the notifications are received by our device.
 To send a notification, in Firebase, go to the **Cloud Messaging** section under the Grow header in the project pane.